osmandapp/web/main/docs/user/widgets/configure-screen.md

 **General actions for all panels**.

 - *Settings*  (*displayed if the widget has settings*).
 Access the settings for the selected widget to customize its appearance or behavior.
 - *Delete*.
 Remove the selected widget from the panel.
-A confirmation message will appear to verify that you really want to proceed with the deletion.
+A confirmation message will appear to verify that you want to proceed with the deletion.

 ### Copies of Widgets